What is the Best Wood Filler for Painting? (2023)

 4. Abatron WoodEpox Epoxy Wood Replacement Compound

 Once this wood filler has dried, it will be permanently attached to the surrounding wood and will not expand or contract with the seasons or the weather.
-Besides, the cured filler can be sanded, painted, or stained to create a consistent finish.
+I also found that the cured filler was incredibly workable, allowing for sanding, painting, or staining to achieve the exact finish I was aiming for.

 Wood Fillers for Painting Buyer’s Guide